srsaiomboo/test-backend/README.md

-# ORT-informative-website-backend
+# Test Backend

 ## Overview

-**ORT-informative-website-backend** is a Node.js-based backend application that provides API endpoints for managing an ORT-informative-website-backend.
+**Test Backend** is a Node.js-based backend application that provides API endpoints for managing an Test Backend.
 It utilizes **PostgreSQL** (originally MySQL, but configuration indicates PostgreSQL) as the database and is configured using environment variables.

 ## Technologies Used